rajanphadnis/PurdueBrightspace/README.md

-# PurdueBrightspace
+# PurdueBrightspace Chromium extension
-A Chromium Extension to improve Purdue implementation of Brightspace
+A Chromium Extension to improve Purdue's implementation of Brightspace and Purdue Web Authentication

 ## Use